 Waste-Free Communities Matching Grant program, meaning that every dollar and volunteer hour we put into this initiative earns us a 2-to-1 match from the City of Seattle, up to the amount of our grant.
-We’ve been working hard assembling the team that will put in hundreds of hours of work to teach families the skills of infant potty training (EC, or Elimination Communication) and toddler potty training, share our cultural knowledge and spread the word about a lower-cost, zero-waste way to keep our babies and kids clean and dry.
+Our team has put in hundreds of hours of work to teach families the skills of infant potty training (EC, or Elimination Communication) and toddler potty training, share our cultural knowledge and spread the word about a lower-cost, zero-waste way to keep our babies and kids clean and dry.

 Today, we are ready to show you what this project is all about, and to invite you to participate and spread the word.
 Here’s what you can look forward to: